Sogdia: Central Asia and the Silk Road

 Subsequent to their domination by Alexander the Great, the Sogdians from the city of Marakanda (Samarkand) became dominant as traveling merchants, occupying a key position along the ancient Silk Road.
 They played an active role in the spread of faiths such as Manicheism, Zoroastrianism, and Buddhism along the Silk Road.
 The Chinese Sui Shu (Book of Sui) describes Sogdians as "skilled merchants" who attracted many foreign traders to their land to engage in commerce.
 They were described by the Chinese as born merchants, learning their commercial skills at an early age.
 It appears from sources, such as documents found by Sir Aurel Stein and others, that by the 4th century they may have monopolized trade between India and China.
-A letter written by Sogdian merchants dated 313 AD and found in the ruins of a watchtower in Gansu, was intended to be sent to merchants in Samarkand, warning them that after Liu Cong of Han-Zhao sacked Luoyang and the Jin emperor fled the capital, there was no worthwhile business there for Indian and Sogdian merchants.
-Furthermore, in 568 AD, a Turko-Sogdian delegation travelled to the Roman emperor in Constantinople to obtain permission to trade and in the following years commercial activity between the states flourished.
-Put simply, the Sogdians dominated trade along the Silk Road from the 2nd century BC until the 10th century.
+A letter written by Sogdian merchants dated 313 CE and found in the ruins of a watchtower in Gansu, was intended to be sent to merchants in Samarkand, warning them that after Liu Cong of Han-Zhao sacked Luoyang and the Jin emperor fled the capital, there was no worthwhile business there for Indian and Sogdian merchants.
+Furthermore, in 568 CE, a Turko-Sogdian delegation travelled to the Roman emperor in Constantinople to obtain permission to trade and in the following years commercial activity between the states flourished.
+Put simply, the Sogdians dominated trade along the Silk Road from the 2nd century BCE until the 10th century.